efe-tekce/1st-website-ever/README.md

 # 1st-website-ever
-My first website using only HTML&amp;CSS
+This is my first website using only HTML&amp;CSS.
+Made as a FreeCodeCamp project.